MyEtherWallet/knowledge-base/source/_posts/en/security-and-privacy/what-is-a-keystore-file.md

 **Step 3.** Enter a strong password, and save the wallet.
 * This will be the new password for your JSON file, so choose wisely.

-**Step 4.** Head to the ‘My Wallets’ area of the extension and click the small icon that looks like an eye.
-It should say ‘View’ when hovered over.
+**Step 4.** Head to the ‘My Wallets’ area of the extension and click the word 'Details' in the top-right corner of your wallet.

 **Step 5.** Enter in the password you just made.